learn more about

 To empower children from 12 months through 8th grade to reach their full potential.

 The Montessori approach to education offers a broad vision of education as an aid to life.
-The wholistic flexibility and self-directedness of a Montessori education provides a structure within which each individual child's inner directives freely guide the child toward wholesome growth.
+The wholistic flexibility and self-directedness of a Montessori education provides a structure within which each individual child's inner directives guide the child toward wholesome growth.

 Montessori education is designed to help children with their task of inner construction as they grow from childhood to maturity.
 It succeeds because it draws its principles from the natural development of the child.
-The inherent flexibility allows the method to adapt to the needs of the individual, regardless of the level of ability, learning style or social maturity.

 The Montessori Method of education was established decades before early childhood education was a course of study in our universities.
 Dr. Maria Montessori was an early 20th- century educator and physician from Italy.